Waltraud Hagenlocher

-Waltraud Hagenlocher (29 January 1945 Renningen – 26 January 2012) was a German paralympic athlete.
+Waltraud Hagenlocher (29 January 1945 – 26 January 2012) was a German paralympic athlete.
 She won fourteen medals.

 In 1980, she was awarded the silver medal for disabled sports.
 Between 1989 and 1994, she sat on the Renningen city council for the Free Voters association.

 Career

 Hagenlocher competed at the 1968 Summer Paralympics in Tel Aviv in the shot put (eighth place), over 60 meters (ninth place), javelin throw (22nd), club throw (25th) and precision throw (46th).
 In June 1969 she developed bone cancer, and her left leg was amputated up to the hip.
 After rehabilitation, Hagenlocher resumed training in Bad Wildbad.

 At the 1972 Summer Paralympics in Heidelberg, she won the silver medal with the 4 x 40 meter relay teamed with Rita Laux, Martina Tschötschel and Elke Wenzel.
 She also placed fourth in the shot put and javelin throw, and competed in the pentathlon (seventh place), in the discus throw (eighth place) and in the slalom (ninth place).

 At the 1976 Summer Paralympics in Toronto, she was able to win five medals: Hagenlocher won silver in the shot put, javelin throw, pentathlon, and bronze in the discus throw.
 She was eliminated in the preliminary round in the wheelchair speed race over 60 meters.
 In addition, she took part in the archery competitions, and won the silver medal in the short metric round, behind her compatriot S. Battran.